-FACTBOX - Build a giant wall, cut Education Department.
+Factbox - Build a giant wall, cut Education Department.
 What a President Trump would do

-U.S. presidential candidate Donald Trump has been accused by some in his Republican Party of being vague on policy specifics and heavy on rhetoric.
+WASHINGTON Republican presidential candidate Donald Trump, who scored a major victory in a series of Super Tuesday nominating contests, has been criticized by some in his party for being vague on policy specifics and heavy on rhetoric.

-Here is a look at what the billionaire businessman, the front-runner for the Republican nomination, has said he would do on some of the big issues should he become the nominee and go on to win the Nov.
+Here is a closer look at what Trump has said he would do on trade, taxes, the economy, immigration, healthcare and defence should he become the nominee and win the Nov.
 8 election.
-The policies are drawn from a review of his website, stump speeches, debates, town halls and televised interviews.
+The policies are drawn from a review of his website, stump speeches, debates and town halls, and televised interviews.

 TRADE